 Tips to stay safe when using ChatGPT

-Despite some privacy concerns and security risks when using ChatGPT, there are ways to safely use the tool.
-Follow these tips below to stay safe when you use ChatGPT.
+Despite some privacy concerns and security risks, there are ways to use ChatGPT safely.
+Follow the tips below to stay safe when using the tool.

 Only use ChatGPT’s official website and app